dostaji4/EnergyPlus-co-simulation-toolbox/README.md

 * System Object implementation usable in Matlab & Simulink.
 * Bus input/output integration for easy Simulink model setup.
 * A 'mlep Bus Creator' block to facilitate Simulink co-simulation input setup.

 ## Examples
+See the _GettingStarted.mlx_ guide delivered with the Matlab toolbox or the documentation residing under _Help -> Supplemental Software -> EnergyPlus co-simulation toolbox_

 For detailed Matlab example see
 ```matlab